EasyPost/easyvcr-java/README.md

 Censor sensitive data in the request and response bodies and headers, such as API keys and auth tokens.

+NOTE: Censors can only be applied to JSON request and response bodies.
+Attempting to apply censors to non-JSON data will throw an exception.

 **Default**: *Disabled*

 ```java